LloydChapman/VLSpatiotemporalModelling/README.md

 ## Data

-The MCMC code requires data (files 'data_final.mat' and 'data_final2.mat') which cannot be made publicly available as they contain personally identifiable information.
-If you would like to obtain a copy of the data please contact <lloyd.chapman@lshtm.ac.uk> in the first instance.
+The MCMC code and simulation code require datasets ('data_final.mat' and 'data_final2.mat') that cannot be made publicly available as they contain personally identifiable information.
+If you would like to obtain a copy of the data please contact <lloyd.chapman@ucsf.edu> in the first instance.
 Simulated data and code for testing the MCMC algorithm on it will be added to this repository in due course.
-All data necessary to run the Julia simulation code is contained within this repository.

 ## Installing